 More recent projects in the past year have included collaborating with soprano Linda Faye Miller for Tierra de Luz, a concert combining classical Spanish music fused with flamenco music and dance.
 She also participated in a spoken word concert Words that move me, where dancers interpreted poetry.
 Her recent co-production with dancer Fiona Malena, Tarantella, was presented first in Calgary and then at the Victoria Flamenco Festival in July 2019.
 Anastassiia’s newest creation De(Re)-construct: Dance (Re)-Born was presented at the Fluid Fest in October 2019 in Calgary.
 Anastassiia is also the winner of Flamenco Rosario’s 2019 Creative Residency.

-Anastassiia is also recognized as a passionate teacher cultivating appreciation for the flamenco art form in her students.
-She started teaching in 2011 through the Fiona Malena Flamenco Academy, which she now helps managing.
-In July 2018, Anastassiia was also invited as a guest instructor for the summer intensive camp at the School of Alberta Ballet.
+Anastassiia is recognized as a passionate teacher, cultivating appreciation for the flamenco art form in her students.
+She started teaching in 2011 and frequently teaches as an instructor in Calgary.
+In July 2018, Anastassiia was also invited to teach as a guest instructor for the School of Alberta Ballet.
 Anastassiia continues opening up new directions for flamenco in Calgary and contributes to building a strong local community of flamenco aficionados.